Electra_Logo

 ~50% Fatality

-Within 2 months of
+Within 2 months for

 Malignancy-Associated HLH